duinomaker/HexoBlog/source/SICP/exercises/2.2/index.md

     (define (branch-structure mobile)
       (cdr mobile))

 Only four procedures have to be changed.
-That's the convinience brought by abstraction barriers.
+That's the convinience abstraction barriers bring to us.

 ## Exercise 2.30